 Cashouts will now proceed as direct deposits to a bank account of the player’s choice.
 You must have at least $50 in order to cashout.

 On your first cashout, Global Poker will have to verify your account and identity.
 The verification process will require a government-issued identification AND your proof of address.

 For the ID, a drivers license or passport will work.
 For the proof of address, you can use a utility bill from your current location.

-No. However, the site does offer leaderboards and challenges that reward Sweeps Cash to winners.
+No. However, the site does offer leaderboards and challenges that reward Sweeps Coins to winners.

 No. Global Poker has no relationships with live event organizers.
-However, it does award Sweeps Cash packages that equal live tournament buy-ins from time to time.
+However, it does award Sweeps Coins packages that equal live tournament buy-ins from time to time.